-SECTION 111 SERVICE UTILITIES
+SECTION 112 SERVICE UTILITIES

-111.1 Connection of service utilities.
-No person shall make connections from a utility, source of energy, fuel or power to any building or system that is regulated by this code for which a permit is required, until released by the building official.

-- 111.2 Temporary connection.
-The building official shall have the authority to authorize the temporary connection of the building or system to the utility source of energy, fuel or power. - 111.3 Authority to disconnect service utilities.
-The building official shall have the authority to authorize disconnection of utility service to the building, structure or system regulated by this code and the codes referenced in case of emergency where necessary to eliminate an immediate hazard to life or property.
+- 112.1 Connection of service utilities.
+No person shall make connections from a utility, source of energy, fuel or power to any building or system that is regulated by this code for which a permit is required, until released by the building official. - 112.2 Temporary connection.
+The building official shall have the authority to authorize the temporary connection of the building or system to the utility source of energy, fuel or power. - 112.3 Authority to disconnect service utilities.
+The building official shall have the authority to authorize disconnection of utility service to the building, structure or system regulated by this code and the referenced codes and standards set forth in Section 101.4 in case of emergency where necessary to eliminate an immediate hazard to life or property_or when such utility connection has been made without the approval required by Section 112.1 or 112.2.
 The building official shall notify the serving utility, and wherever possible the owner and occupant of the building, structure or service system of the decision to disconnect prior to taking such action.
 If not notified prior to disconnecting, the owner or occupant of the building, structure or service system shall be notified in writing, as soon as practical thereafter.

-SECTION 112 BOARD OF APPEALS RESERVED
+SECTION 113 BOARD OF APPEALS

+RESERVED

-SECTION 113 VIOLATIONS RESERVED
+SECTION 114 VIOLATIONS RESERVED

-SECTION 114 STOP WORK ORDER
+SECTION 115 STOP WORK ORDER

-- 114.1 Authority.
-Whenever the building official finds any work regulated by this code being performed in a manner either contrary to the provisions of this code or dangerous or unsafe, the building official is authorized to issue a stop work order. - 114.2 Issuance.
+- 115.1 Authority.
+Whenever the building official finds any work regulated by this code being performed in a manner either contrary to the provisions of this code or dangerous or unsafe, the building official is authorized to issue a stop work order. - 115.2 Issuance.
 The stop work order shall be in writing and shall be given to the owner of the property involved, or to the owner's agent, or to the person doing the work.
 Upon issuance of a stop work order, the cited work shall immediately cease.
-The stop work order shall state the reason for the order, and the conditions under which the cited work will be permitted to resume. - 114.3 Unlawful continuance.
+The stop work order shall state the reason for the order, and the conditions under which the cited work will be permitted to resume. - 115.3 Unlawful continuance.
 Any person who shall continue any work after having been served with a stop work order, except such work as that person is directed to perform to remove a violation or unsafe condition, shall be subject to penalties as prescribed by law.